opentripplanner/OpenTripPlanner/docs/Accessibility.md

 ## Preamble

-In this document and in OTP, the term "accessibility" is used with what has become its most common
+In this document and in OTP, the term "accessibility" is used with its most common
 meaning: design of products, devices, services, vehicles, or environments to ensure they are usable by people with disabilities.
-It has other meanings in other contexts (see below).
+If you have reached this page looking for cumulative opportunities accessibility indicators (access to opportunities metrics) please see the [Analysis](Analysis.md) page.

 While accessibility is a complex subject, at this point GTFS and Netex mostly represent it very simply as a yes/no possibility of wheelchair use.
 While OTP developers hope to broaden the scope and nuance of accessibility support in OTP, the lack of detailed data from data producers currently limits implementation and discussion in this document to this binary "wheelchair accessible" definition.

-The term "accessibility" has a completely separate, unrelated definition in the fields of spatial analysis, urban transportation planning, and associated social sciences, where it refers to quantitative indicators of how well-connected a particular location is to people or opportunities.
-OpenTripPlanner has been widely used in research settings for the calculation of such accessibility indicators.
-If this is what you're looking for, see the documentation sections [on isochrones](sandbox/TravelTime.md) and [analysis](Version-Comparison.md/#analysis).
-Although this meaning of the term dates back many decades, it is less well known and has become a source of confusion, so the academic and planning communities are gradually shifting to the expression "access to opportunities", often shortened to "access".

 ## Unknown data